nitrictech/docs/docs/reference/api/api-httpmethods.md

 **...middleware** required `HttpMiddleware`

-One or more middleware functions to use as the handler for `GET` requests.
+One or more middleware functions to use as the handler for HTTP requests.

 ---